Marco Brescianini: Frosinone

 On 7 July 2023, Brescianini joined newly-promoted Serie A club Frosinone, signing a contract until June 2027.
 On 29 October, he scored his first goal for Frosinone in a 4–3 away loss against Cagliari.
 On 2 December 2023, he scored a goal from a free kick against AC Milan, once his parent club, in a 3–1 loss for Frosinone at San Siro.

 Atalanta

 On 16 August 2024, Brescianini joined Atalanta on loan, with an option and conditional obligation to buy.
 On 19 August, he scored two goals in his debut match against Lecce.

+Loan to Fiorentina

+On 9 January 2026, Brescianini moved to Fiorentina on loan, with an option to buy and a conditional obligation to buy.

 International career

 On 7 September 2021, Brescianini debuted with the Italy U21 squad, playing as a substitute in a 1–0 qualifying victory against Montenegro.
 On 6 September 2024, he debuted for the Italy national team in a Nations League match against France at the Parc des Princes, replacing Federico Dimarco in the 81st minute as Italy won 3–1.